noryarroyo/noryarroyo/README.md

-### Working on different projects to sharpend my data analytics skills.
+### Working on different projects to sharpen my data analytics skills.
 <!--
 **noryarroyo/noryarroyo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.